 Types of Partners in a Business Partnership

-General or Limited Partners
+General vs. Limited Partners Explained

 A partnership is a unique type of business.
 It's composed of at least two owners, but it could have many owners (thousands, even).
 These owners share in the benefits and drawbacks of the business partnership, according to the terms of a partnership agreement that they sign when they join the partnership.

-Types of Partners by Duties and Responsibilities
+Two Types of Partners - General and Limited

 A general partner in a partnership takes part in the daily operations of the partnership and is personally responsible for the liabilities of the partnership.